Debate continues on call for mail-in voting for November election

 “We anticipate states will need to take action sooner rather than later to put necessary preparations in place,” Troiano said.

-Ohio Democratic Senator Sherrod Brown wants Congress to take action to allow mail-in voting in all 5o states.
+Ohio Democratic Senator Sherrod Brown wants Congress to take action to allow mail-in voting in all 50 states.

 “Every voter should be sent, at a minimum, an application, I think every voter should be sent a ballot,” Brown said.